adudenamedruby/Swift-Musicology/README.md

 let dSharp: Key = "d#" // Is the equivalent of `Key(type: .a, accidental: .sharp)` let aFlat3: Pitch = "ab3" // or "a♭3" or "Ab3" is Pitch(key: (type: .a, accidental: .flat), octave: 3)
 ```

-#### `Interval`

-- Intervals are the semitones between pitches.
-- They are `IntegerLiteral` and you can add or subsctract them between themselves, `Pitches` or `NoteType`s.
-- You can define a custom interval with its quality, degree and semitone properties.
-- Minor, major, perfect, augmented and diminished intervals, up to 2 octaves, are predefined for convenience.

 #### `ScaleType` and `Scale`